ezekielriva/ecommerce_go/Readme.md

 1. As a Guest, I'd like to access to the list of products so I can view what's available in the marketplace.
 1. As a Guest, I'd like to see Product details so I can confirm I'm buying the right one.
 1. As a Guest, I'd like to register so I can perform products purchases.
+It's required to have a Name, Email, Username and a Password
+1. As a Guest, I'd like to authenticate in the system when I have an account using my username/email and password.

 ## Customers